 Importing XLSX files

-It is possible in Jedox Web to import XLSX files, either as static files or in a Jedox workbook (WSS file).
+You can import XLSX files in Jedox Web, either as static files or in a Jedox workbook (WSS file).
 The XLSX file type is the only file format besides .wss that can be imported into a Jedox workbook.
 You can also create XLSX files with earlier versions of Excel if you have installed the free Microsoft Office Compatibility Pack for Word, Excel, and PowerPoint.